Stay Far, Far Away From Blue-Green Algae This Summer

 Researchers suspect many deaths are missed because people don’t even realize their dogs were exposed.
 Vets may not recognize the symptoms, and tests to detect the toxins can be costly and complex.
 (Blue-green algae can be harmful to humans, too, but deaths are rare.)

-In recent years, cases of blue-green algae poisoning in dogs have surged due to nutrients like phosphorous and nitrogen being washed into waterways from agriculture, lawns, and other sources.
+In recent years, cases of blue-green algae poisoning in dogs have surged because nutrients like phosphorous and nitrogen get washed into waterways from agriculture, lawns, and other sources.
 Climate change also plays a role.
 Below, learn how to keep your dog safe from blue-green algae this summer.

 How to Spot Blue-Green Algae